Quicklinks

 Fostering trust

-We help our sponsees develop a feeling of trust by sharing openly about our personal sorrows, struggles, joys, failures, and feelings of fear, anger, guilt, or shame.
-We invite our sponsees to discuss whatever might be on their minds so that they can see that they are not alone or different.
+We help sponsees develop a feeling of trust by sharing openly about our personal sorrows, struggles, joys, failures, and feelings of fear, anger, guilt, or shame.
+We invite them to discuss whatever might be on their minds so that they can see that they are not alone or different.
+We remember that a good laugh creates connection.

 We acknowledge doubt and encourage questions.

 • Many sponsees will share that they have doubts or are struggling with certain aspects of the program.
-We let them know that their questions and occasional feelings of resistance are not unusual.
-Drawing on our own experience, we answer their questions as best we can.
+We assure them that their questions and occasional feelings of resistance are not unusual.
+Drawing on our own experience, we respond as best we can.
 This spirit of openness and dialogue is a powerful way to establish trust.

 We respect anonymity and privacy.

-• Our sponsees may share sensitive aspects of their lives with us.
-We do not divulge confidences or talk about them with others.
+• Sponsees may share sensitive aspects of their lives.
+We do not divulge confidences or talk about them with others unless professional support is needed.

 We listen reflectively.